 We have a dedicated team with a eleven-member board of directors, executive director, assistant director, two department heads, and 21 staff members.

 Community outreach is very important to us.
 Our staff and volunteers are committed to fulfilling this mission.
 This past year, more than 3,000 community members used our facility, including a client base of 1,200 individuals.
 More than 38,000 meals were served in a congregate meal program.
 125 clients participate monthly in the activities programs, 100 are served through the Wyoming in Home Services program, and 5 are served through the Family Caregiver Program.
 We answer more than 1000 information and referral calls per month including respite care, health issues, tax assistance and more.
-More than 65 community groups meet month at the senior center for a variety of activities including senior exercise classes, socialization activities, educational programs, college classes, Senior Olympics and several community service organizations.
+More than 65 community groups meet month at the senior center for a variety of activities including senior exercise classes, socialization activities, educational programs, college classes and several community service organizations.

 United Way, Daniels Fund, McMurry Foundation, Natrona County, State of Wyoming, Federal Grants, LIEAP (Energy Assistance), Wellness Clinic, Casper Area Transportation Coalition, Department on Aging and Public Health.

 Central Wyoming Senior Services is a Pace Setter for United Way (100% employee participation in the giving campaign).
 We also sponsored a study of Baby Boomers in Casper Wyoming which received an award in December 2008.
-CWSS has the normal food service licensing since we are a congregate meal site.
+CWSS has normal food service licensing since we are a congregate meal site.